 "Of course I am," the boy said, like he had too much pride in that nation of murderers to even dream of denying it.
 Which sent him off coughing again, before Hakoda could ask his next question.
 Though Are you a soldier was probably a bit redundant, too.

-The ship was even further away when Zuko found the surface again.
+The ship was even farther away when Zuko found the surface again.
 He… wasn't as sure he could make it.
 Not with the rest of his armor still weighing him down, the boots and wrist guards making every movement slow and heavy, trying to pull him under with every stroke.
 And the current was against him, dragging him back.
 He had to get the rest off, or he'd never be able to catch up.

 He could barely make Uncle out on the deck, or the crewman holding the old General back.
 Good; the crew had better keep him safe.
 Uncle needed to—to stop those near-screams, to stop acting like Zuko wasn't right here and he wouldn't be right back.